Plumsail/forms-docs/SharePoint/examples/add-discussion.rst

+.. title:: Add discussion to a SharePoint form

 .. meta::
-   :description: Use JavaScript and item versioning to add discussion field to a form
+   :description: Use JavaScript and item versioning to add discussion field to a form, where multiple users can leave their comments

 How to add discussion to a SharePoint form
 ==================================================